 SCDOT workers killed in hit-and-run identified

+AIKEN COUNTY, SC - UPDATE: We have now learned the names of the SCDOT workers killed in a hit-and-run Monday morning.
 According to the Aiken County Coroner's Office has identified the workers as fifty-four-year-old Anthony J. Redmond of Warrenville and sixty-four-year-old Robert Clark of Aiken.
-UPDATE: Aiken County Sheriff's Office deputies and SWAT are outside a trailer near the accident scene.

 Add your comments below